Arushi64/GVSU-CIS641_AJ/docs/software_requirements_specification_final.md

 # Software Artifacts

 Software Artifacts folder holds the artifacts which were created throughout the development of this game to help us visualize the requiremnents.
-These artifacts contain UML charts, class diagrams, use case diagrams, as well as a Gantt chart which we used to plan our project timeline out with.
+These artifacts contain a use case diagram, a class diagram, and an activity diagram.

 * [Software Artifacts](https://github.com/Arushi64/GVSU-CIS641_NostalgiaDevelopment/tree/master/artifacts)